OpenSWE1R/openswe1r/README.md

 Development happens on GitHub at https://github.com/OpenSWE1R/openswe1r You can help by reviewing other peoples Pull-Requests or sending your own after forking.

+If you want to contribute, you'll have to [sign our Contributor License Agreement (CLA)](https://cla-assistant.io/OpenSWE1R/openswe1r).
+The CLA allows us to easily switch to other [licenses the FSF classifies as Free Software License](https://www.gnu.org/licenses/license-list.html) and which are [approved by the OSI as Open Source licenses](https://opensource.org/licenses), if the need should ever arise ([more information](https://github.com/OpenSWE1R/openswe1r/pull/95)).

 ---